-Although these studies indicate a potential impact of screen use on language development, further research is needed to build the evidence base around this area.
-So, while we are waiting for clear guidance on screen time limits, what advice should we be giving to parents (and using ourselves)?
+So, while we are waiting for clear guidance on screen time limits, what advice should we be using as parents?

 Interact with the child around what they are watching or doing:

-In both the France and Korea studies, an important factor was found to be whether the screen content was discussed with the child by parents.
-Children whose parents rarely or never discussed the screen content with them, were six times more likely to have language difficulties.
-This indicates that the use of smart devices may not be detrimental to language development, but it depends on how they are used.
-Children are not likely to learn anything, particularly during passive watching of videos, if there is no discussion or interaction around this content.
+Children are not likely to learn anything, particularly during passive watching of videos, if there is no discussion or interaction around what they are watching.
 It is recommended that parents interact with children around what they are watching or doing, and this will help them to understand what they are seeing and apply it to the world around them.
+Use our ‘Watching TV together’ and ‘Playing computer games’ handouts found in the Everyday Activities section for ideas.

 Make sure there is a balance of screen time and other activities:

-Most experts advise that children (and adults) are not exposed to screens for an hour before bed, as the stimulation from the light of the screen is thought to affect the brain’s ability to wind down.
-The adverse effects of sleep deprivation on health and wellbeing are well documented, including difficulty concentrating, difficulty remembering information and poor mood.
+Most experts advise that children (and adults) should not be exposed to screens for an hour before bed, as the stimulation from the light of the screen is thought to affect the brain’s ability to wind down.
+Lack of sleep can result in difficulty concentrating, difficulty remembering information and poor mood, which we have all experienced when we have a bad night’s sleep!

 Set clear boundaries around screen time use at home (with parents also sticking to them!)